-Satellite cameras are often then foundation of successful Earth Observation missions and services.
+Satellite cameras are often the foundation of successful Earth Observation (EO) missions and services.

-In this post we give a brief overview of how EO optical payloads are used in small satellites and share listings of multiple products available on the global marketplace – if you would like to skip the introductory material and instead get straight to the product listings, please click here.
+In this post we give a brief overview of how EO optical payloads are used in smaller satellites and share listings of multiple products available on the global marketplace – if you would like to skip the introductory material and instead get straight to the product listings, please use the links below.

 Space engineers have been looking to lower costs by using commercial off-the-shelf (COTS) innovations for the last few decades.
 This is true at all levels, from individual electronic components to complete satellite cameras.